Introduction

 Emerging trends

 The reductions we have made in emissions associated with buildings need to be matched by improvements in vehicle fleet decarbonisation to meet our targets.
 Reducing the emissions from transport continues to be a key focus for posts.
-Total scope 1 and 2 emissions decreased from 2022 to 2023, as well as scope 3 emissions from outsourced air transport.
-However, scope 3 emissions from outsourced road transport did increase.
-This shows that while great progress is being made by SMMS participants there are still improvements to be made.
+Total scope 1 and 2 emissions decreased from 2023 to 2024, as well as scope 3 emissions from outsourced road and air transport.
+This shows that great progress is being made by SMMS participants both within their internal and external operations.

 The growth in sales may be attributed to a combination of strong policy support and targeted stimuli.
 Outside of policy, other factors have also boosted the market.
 Battery costs continued to fall and commercial fleet electrification plans continued to be expanded.